dgroomes/java-foreign-function-and-memory-api-playground/README.md

       that defines a contiguous memory segment, writes a struct (type 'X') at the start, writes a string that, and then writes another struct (type 'X') after that.
 This can't be expressed as a sequence because the string is variable-width.
 Can we still get the advantage of the MemoryLayout for struct 'X' and var handles?
 I think we need to do manual offset arithmetic.
 Hopefully that's the only trade-off.
-UPDATE: I have some working code in `OffsetArithmeticForMemoryLayoutsDemo.java` but it does low-level work in a way that we are not interested in maintaining.
+UPDATE: I have some working code in `JaggedSteppingWindowDemo.java` but it does low-level work in a way that we are not interested in maintaining.
 The effect of the code in terms of physical memory usage is what we want, but the source code is not.
 Can we apply the MemoryLayout abstraction to this code?
+UPDATE: No we need to do manual offset arithmetic.
+Not the end of the world.
   * Glob match on foreign memory.
 * [x] DONE Move this to its own repository. `jdk-playground` isn't the right place because FFM is a library and runtime feature.